Flashover Recordings

 Flashover Recordings is a trance music record label founded by Dutch trance producer and DJ Ferry Corsten in 2005.

 The label was first formed releasing only trance music which included its sub-labels Levare Recordings and Flashover Recordings itself.
 But in recent years, the label has started to release both trance and house music.
 The label has 3 new house sublabels, releasing only one style of house on each of the 3 including Flashover Progressive House & Flashover Electro House.
-In June 2014, Flashover Recordings have announced their new sub-label titled 'Flashover Trance'.
+In June 2014, Flashover Recordings announced their new sub-label titled "Flashover Trance".